-- Students will demonstrate basic knowledge of biopsychology, behavior/learning theory, affective/cognitive processes, abnormal behavior, developmental and social systems that inform the process of problem solving. - 2.
-Students will design individual and group treatment strategies that are developmentally appropriate for children and youth. - Students will demonstrate interpersonal communication that evidences basic understanding and sensitivity to diversity (e.g., various disabilities, sociocultural and economic backgrounds, and levels of motivation). - 4.
-Students will demonstrate self-motivation, constantly seeking to improve the products they have produced in the service provided to others. - 5.
-Students will present an electronic professional portfolio during the final semester of their internship.
+- 1. demonstrate basic knowledge of biopsychology, behavior/learning theory, affective/cognitive processes, abnormal behavior, developmental and social systems that inform the process of problem solving. - 2. design individual and group treatment strategies that are developmentally appropriate for children and youth. - 3. demonstrate interpersonal communication that evidences basic understanding and sensitivity to diversity (e.g., various disabilities, socio-cultural and economic backgrounds, and levels of motivation). - 4. demonstrate self-motivation, constantly seeking to improve the products they have produced in the service provided to others. - 5. present an electronic professional portfolio during the final semester of their internship.

-- Students will successfully develop written responses to Comprehensive Examination questions that require the application of the knowledge gained from a series of courses.
-The written responses will be graded by a committee of faculty. - 2.
-Students will be assessed by successfully passing the PRAXIS II. - 3.
-Students will be assessed by a faculty member using a standard observation and evaluation form in the Ed.S.
+- Candidates will successfully develop written responses to Comprehensive Examination questions that require the application of the knowledge gained from a series of courses.
+The written responses will be evaluated by faculty using established criteria. - 2.
+Candiates will be assessed by successfully passing the PRAXIS II. - 3.
+Candidates will be assessed by a faculty member using a standard observation and evaluation form in the Ed.S.
 School Psychology Internship. - 4.
-The process of developing the thesis and the results of the thesis are assessed by a faculty committee using appropriate criteria for the degree.
+The process of developing the thesis and the results of the thesis will be evaluated by faculty using established criteria.